ifwe/bruce/doc/design.md

 not be worthwhile.
 Bruce may also be configured to compute the ratio of compressed to uncompressed message set size, and send an individual message set uncompressed if this ratio is above a certain limit.
 This prevents the brokers from wasting CPU cycles dealing with message sets that compress poorly.
+The intended use case for this behavior is situations where most messages compress well enough for compression to be worthwhile, but there are occasional message sets that compress poorly.
+It is best to disable compression for topics that consistently compress poorly, so Bruce avoids wasting CPU cycles on useless compression attempts.
+Future work is to add compression statistics reporting to Bruce's web interface, so topics that compress poorly can easily be identified.
+An additional possibility is to make Bruce smart enough to learn through experience which topics compress well, although this may be more effort than it is worth.

 Kafka places an upper bound on the size of a single message.
 To prevent this limit from being exceeded by a message that encapsulates a large compressed